top of page

 4. First Name Only Searches

 By contrast, surnames can also cause problems in our research.
-For my Zumstein ancestor, I found them with the surname Sunpstene.
+For my Zumstein ancestors, I found them with the surname Sunpstene.
 I would never have found that record using traditional spelling variation strategies.
 When I searched Robert living n Gainsborough, Canada in the various Canadian census record, I finally found the one missing entry.
 Be advised, first-name-only searches work best if you restrict your search to one record collection at a time.

 5. No-Name Searches